-where we search over values of $y{L,r}$ and $y{U,r}$ $(r = 1, ..., R^)$ to minimize $P{r+1} = (y{L,r+1} - y{L,r})^2 + (y{U,r+1} - y{U,r})^2$.
-If $P{r+1} = (y{L,r+1} - y{L,r})^2 + (y{U,r+1} - y{U,r})^2$ converges to zero as R^ increases, this provides a solution at which the ML estimates of the parameters of the censored distribution deliver censor points that, when used in estimation, deliver the same parameter estimates.
+$j \in \{A, B\}$, where we search over values of $y{L,r}$ and $y{U,r}$ $(r = 1, ..., R^)$ to minimize $P{r+1} = (y{L,r+1} - y{L,r})^2 + (y{U,r+1} - y{U,r})^2$.
+If P{r+1} converges to zero as R^ increases, this provides a solution at which the ML estimates of the parameters of the censored distribution deliver censor points that, when used in estimation, deliver the same parameter estimates.
+The derivative conditions and conditions (4) and (5) are met.
+We note that taking the censor points as fixed, ML estimation produces consistent parameter estimates.
+The censor points generated by the distribution are therefore, as functions of consistent parameter estimates, also consistent, conditional on the earlier set of censor points being correct.
+Repeated use and testing of the algorithm suggests that, given reasonable initial values, it converges to a local maximum at which the proportion of observations in the censored region is α .
+This contrasts with the degenerate global maximum at which only one observation is in the uncensored region.
+Iterating over the fixed points reaches the desired solution because the algorithm does not explore the full range of possible parameter values in the way that a standard ML algorithm does.

 The contribution of each observation to the log likelihood depends on whether it is in the censored region or not.
 The log likelihood will not be continuous in the parameters because, for some parameter sets, observations may be uncensored, while for others they will be censored.
 In large samples this effect is likely to be small; the contribution of each observation to the total log likelihood is low.
 But in small samples the discontinuities will be relatively greater and it may not be possible to find a solution for which the quadratic term converges to zero.
-If the minimum $P_r = (y{L,r+1} - y{L,r})^2 + (y{U,r+1} - y{U,r})^2$ is larger than zero, only an approximation will have been found.
-It has to be a matter of judgment as to how good or bad that approximation is.13
+If the minimum $P_r = (y{L,r+1} - y{L,r})^2 + (y{U,r+1} - y{U,r})^2 > 0$, only an approximation will have been found.
+It has to be a matter of judgment as to how good or bad that approximation is.17